Certification of unbounded randomness with arbitrary noise

 In this work, we consider a sequential scenario inspired by Leggett-Garg (LG) inequalities \cite{LG} where a single system is measured in a "time-like" separated way.
 Any violation of LG inequality implies that quantum theory violates the notion of "memoryless" hidden variable models, which as a matter of fact can also be violated in classical physics.
-For instance, even a classical pre-programmed device can reproduce any observed correlations in the sequential scenario [see below for detailed explanation].
-Consequently, an assumption that we impose in this work is that the correlations obtained in the experiment are generated by input-consistent measurements acting on some quantum state, which then allows us to exclude the possibility of classical pre-proggramed devices.
-Thus, the scheme proposed in this work is semi device-independent.
+For instance, even a classical pre-programmed device can reproduce any observed correlations in the sequential scenario as the device might have a record of the previous inputs and outputs.
+Consequently, an assumption that we impose in this work is that the correlations obtained in the experiment are generated by input-consistent measurements acting on some quantum state making the proposed scheme semi-device-independent.
 For our purpose, we consider the generalized LG inequality with arbitrary number of inputs \cite{lg2} and self-test qubit measurements spanning the entire $X-Z$ plane up to the presence of local unitaries.
 For a note, self-testing of quantum measurements using the LG inequalities for the particular case of four inputs was proposed in \cite{Jeba} and its generalization to arbitrary number of outcomes was proposed in \cite{Das} that assumed a particular form of the initial quantum state.
 Then, we utilise the certified measurements to certify unbounded amount of randomness from the untrusted devices.

 A scheme proposed in \cite{remik17} also utilises sequential measurements for generating unbounded randomness.
 However, it is based on violation of Bell inequalities which is again difficult to observe.
-Interestingly, the scheme presented in this work is independent of the initial quantum state and thus even "quantum" noise can be used to generate unbounded randomness.
+Interestingly, the scheme presented in this work is independent of the initial quantum state and thus even classical noise can be used to generate unbounded randomness.
 To the best of our knowledge, this is the first scheme that can be used to generate unbounded randomness in a state-independent way.
 Further on, violation of LG inequalities have been observed in a large number of quantum systems \cite{LGexp1, LGexp2, LGexp3,LGexp4,LGexp5}, thus making our scheme an excellent candidate for practical random number generators.